-If a student has previously attended the university, a Readmittance Request is only required if the student’s absence from the university will be more than 4 consecutive terms (including summer).
+If an undergraduate student has previously attended the university, a Readmittance Request is only required if the student’s absence from the university will be more than four consecutive terms (including summer).

-Readmittance to undergraduate and graduate programs must be requested at least 6 weeks prior to the desired term start date, and no earlier than
+Readmittance to undergraduate programs must be requested at least six weeks prior to the desired term start date, and no earlier than

 - winter term: September 1